caseywescott/AtsModular/README.md

 Coded in SuperCollider

-For a description of the calibration process and modular resynthesis, please view the attached pdf version of the information titled "Modular Resynthes of Spectral Data" paper.
+For a description of the calibration process and modular resynthesis, please view the attached pdf version of the information titled "Modular Resynthesis of Spectral Data" paper.

 For a verbose description of the process and code with video walkthroughs and audio examples, please view the following video presentation: